EyasuTeshome/shifttracker/soft-skills/learning-about-diversity-and-multicultural-teams.md

 *Check out this FAQ if you need a refresher on [Google Doc submission best practices](https://microverse.zendesk.com/hc/en-us/articles/360063156813).*

-**Spend 10 minutes working on this exercise.**
+1. Familiarize yourself with key concepts related with multiculatural communication in the articles included in this lesson.

-1. Open the Google Doc individually and answer the questions.
+2. Open the Google Doc. and answer the questions to check your understanding of these key concepts.
-2. Discuss the answers as a group.

 **Exercise template to copy:** [Learning about diversity and multicultural teams](https://docs.google.com/document/d/1RSYgkehkx9-AllIKd2BEtFddLGKSdV_0C46WBlIIx4I/edit?usp=sharing)